AlgoveraAI/GovernGPT/README.md

 - `scraper.rb`: Scraper that scrapes over the governance proposals in Bankless DAO
 - `data_cleaner.rb`: Data Cleaner that cleans out the unneccessary HTML tags from the scraped governance proposals
+- `prepare_dataset.rb`: Convert HTML into the structured JSON format that contains title, headings, and sections.
+This JSON is used in turn to generate prompt/output pairs for OpenAI GPT model fine-tuning

 # 📁 Data

+- `scraped_data/json`: Cleaned up JSON of governance proposals that contains title, headings, and sections.
+Used to generate prompts/outputs for fine-tuning
 - `scraped_data/clean_html`: Cleaned up HTML of governance proposals
 - `scraped_data/html`: Original raw HTML data scraped
 - `scraped_data/txt`: Original raw TXT data scraped

 # 🚴 Upcoming

-Transform the scraped data into the list of prompts and outputs to train GPT Train GPT on that data by Jan 22
+Train GPT on that data by Jan 25